How Safe Bet Works

 DID YOU KNOW:

-Among those were emerging leading sires Quality Road, Uncle Mo, Union Rags, Lookin At Lucky, etc.
+Among those are emerging leading sires Quality Road, Uncle Mo, Constitution, etc.

 *Races must be recognized as Group/Graded black type by International Cataloguing Standards